 Interest in the relationship between attentional control and task-performance is not new.
 In an early example, Stroop (1935) showed that both RTs and error rates increased when color-words were presented using ink that was incongruent with the word’s meaning versus a congruent ink (i.e., “blue” printed in red ink vs. blue ink).
 Dubbed the Stroop task, this procedure has received significant attention in the literature and has been described as “the gold standard” of attentional control (see MacLeod, 1992).
 This is because to successfully complete the task, individuals must activate and maintain the appropriate task goal in working memory (e.g., naming the ink color) while simultaneously suppressing highly salient but task-irrelevant information (e.g., automatically reading the color name).
 As a result, researchers commonly use this task to investigate questions related to working memory and attentional control.
 For example, Kane and Engle (2003) showed that low working memory span individuals (as determined by performance on the operation-span task) routinely committed more errors than high-span individuals, particularly on incongruent trials in which ink colors and word names did not match.
 Similarly, Spieler, Balota, and Faust (1996) showed that age-related declines in working memory and attentional control lead to decreased Stroop performance.
 Compared to younger adults, healthy older adults showed slower RTs (but not an increase in error rates), while older adults with Alzheimer’s Disease (AD), showed large costs to both RTs and error rates, even after being age-matched to healthy older adults.
-Thus, it is evident that working memory is critical for keeping internal goals active, as individuals with low working memory span or impairments each show greater difficulty maintaining desired task goals while suppressing task-irrelevant distractors.
+Thus, it is evident that working memory is critical for keeping internal goals active, as both individuals with low working memory span and individuals with working memory impairments show greater difficulty maintaining desired task goals while suppressing task-irrelevant distractors.

 While the Stroop task has been used to assess the effects of task-set inhibition on working memory, there has been an increased focus on using task-switching paradigms to investigate questions related to attentional control and working memory. (e.g., Jersild, 1927; Rogers & Monsell, 1995, see De Jong, 2000; Kiesel et al., 2010 for reviews).
 In a typical task-switching paradigm, participants are presented with a pair of competing tasks and must alternate between them (i.e., participants switch between completing addition and subtraction tasks).
 To successfully complete each task, participants must activate the correct task-set while suppressing the information pertaining to the inactive task.
 Like the Stroop task, task-switching paradigms require participants to keep a relevant task-set active in working memory (i.e., the current task instructions) while suppressing irrelevant but salient information from the inactive task-set.
 Thus, these tasks provide a situation in which attentional control/working memory systems are taxed.